-The recommended tool for verifying HOLTrace files
+The recommended tools for verifying HOLTrace files

-is holtrace_restore
+are holtrace_restore

 There are also some experimental tools.